kazad/pastecal/README.md

 Use cases:

-- From homepage, make a shared calendar with 1 click.
-No logins.
-Use the default (random) ID or pick your own.
+- Make a shared calendar a single click, no logins.
+Anyone with the link can view/edit the calendar (like a wiki).

-- Visiting pastecal.com/customID makes a calendar (pre-filled option to create)
+- Pick your own ID or use the random default ID.
+Visit pastecal.com/customID and click create.

-- Visit homepage, make changes without sharing.
-Your private calendar is stored in localStorage, no need to publish.
+- Visit homepage, make changes, and get a private calendar without sharing (stored in localStorage).
+No need to publish.

-- Open a calendar to specific date/view with `pastecal.com/?d={YYYYMMDD|YYMMDD|YY-MM-DD...}&v={day,week,month,year}`.
+- Open a calendar with a specific pre-filled date/view using `pastecal.com/?d={YYYYMMDD|YYMMDD|YY-MM-DD...}&v={day,week,month,year}`.
 Example: [pastecal.com/?d=2022-04-01&v=month](https://pastecal.com/?d=2022-04-01&v=month)

 Screenshots: